forest fire from the view of a UAV drone

 Practice flights are slated to begin later in the year in preparation for next spring’s fire season.

 SPI Corp has a complete family of M1-D PTZ infrared cameras to fight fires suitable for UAV drone missions such as these at an amazingly low cost.
 For more information on drone mountable infrared cameras, please contact us at (702) 269-3966 in the Las Vegas area, or toll free at (800) 403-2983.
-You can also email us at info@uav1.com.
+You can also email us at [email protected].